demudu/advanced_modeling/advanced_modeling_notes.md

 run;
 ```

-MM-estimation can handle only outliers or leverage points, but it's not the best tool for an isolated problem.
+MM-estimation can handle outliers or leverage points, but it's not the best tool for an isolated problem.

 There are hundreds of adjustments to each of these functions inside of SAS.
 See the documentation for more information.
 There are different bounding functions, weight functions, and algorithms.